RandomMeas

 Fields

-• shadow_data::MPOr: An MPO representing the shallow shadow.
+• shadow_data::MPO: An MPO representing the shallow shadow.

 • N::Int: Number of sites (qubits).